corespring/corespring-api/README.md

 Ask evan for a user account.

-#### DynamoDb
+#### Amazon DynamoDb (experimental)

-We use DynamoDb for the sessionDbService
+You can use DynamoDb for the sessionDbService

 [aws console](https://corespring.signin.aws.amazon.com/console)
-Ask evan for a user account.
+Ask evan for a user account or use an account from passpack

 For development you should run a local instance.
 You can get it here: [local dynamodb](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html)